-The examination occurs at the time of the MFA Exhibition and is held in the space where the show is installed.
-You will be asked to discuss your conceptual insight and technical proficiency concerning your own studio work as well as a general professional awareness of contemporary art.
+The Examination occurs at the MFA Exhibition time and is held in the space where the show is installed.
+You will be asked to discuss your conceptual insight and technical proficiency concerning your studio work, as well as a general professional awareness of contemporary art.
 You must be registered for a minimum of 3 hours of ART 6975 MFA Final Project during the semester of the MFA Exhibition and Final Oral Examination.